SCREENING (UK PREMIERE + Q&A): 25 April 2020 at 15:30

 UK PREMIERE + Director Q&A

 On the cusp of stardom Ike slipped out of the limelight and into suburban anonymity.
-Thirty years later, director Dan Vernon and producer Vivienne Perry track him down, only to find a trail of wives, lives and false identities that leave as many questions as
+Thirty years later, director Dan Vernon and producer Vivienne Perry track him down, only to find a trail of wives, lives and false identities that leave as many questions as answers.

 Doc’n Roll is supported by the BFI Audience Fund using money from the National Lottery to grow audience appetite and enjoyment for a wide range of independent British and international films.